 Linked genes and determining recombination frequencies.
 Along the way, your student will get a deep understanding of how linkage is different from independent assortment.

-A step-by-step walkthrough everything your students need to understand in order to do chi square analysis of results from genetic crosses.
+A step-by-step walkthrough of everything your students need to understand in order to do a Chi square analysis of results from genetic crosses.

 Topics 5.3 – 5.5, Part 7: Mitochondrial Inheritance, Incomplete Dominance, and Genotype-Environment Interaction